inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 International Language
 ----------------------

-Both QGIS and InaSAFE come with multi-lingual support.
+Both QGIS and |project_name| come with multi-lingual support.

 Go to QGIS :menuselection:`Settings --> Options`.

 .. image:: ../static/tutorial/032.png
    :align: center

 Go to the :guilabel:`Locale` tab, and click to :guilabel:`Override system locale`.
 You must close the QGIS project and reopen for the language to take hold.

 .. image:: ../static/tutorial/033.png
    :align: center

-At this point InaSAFE has only been translated into Indonesian, however there is a framework that can support all languages outlined in QGIS.
+At this point |project_name| has only been translated into Indonesian, however there is a framework that can support all languages outlined in QGIS.

 Thank You